tomjoht/tomjoht.github.io/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapi_intro.md

 With OpenAPI, instead of XML elements, you have a set of JSON objects, with a specific schema that defines their naming, order, and contents.
 This JSON file (often expressed in YAML instead of JSON) describes each part of your API.
 By describing your API in a standard format, publishing tools can programmatically parse the information about your API and display each component in a stylized, interactive display.

 {: .tip}
-If you want to jump straight into a step-by-step tutorial for creating the OpenAPI specification document, see [Getting started tutorial: Using Stoplight Studio to create an OpenAPI specification document](pubapis_openapis_quickstart_stoplight.html), or to code it manually, see the [OpenAPI tutorial using Swagger Editor and Swagger UI -- overview](pubapis_openapi_tutorial_overview.html).
+If you want to jump straight into a step-by-step tutorial for creating the OpenAPI specification document, see [Getting started tutorial: Using Stoplight to create an OpenAPI specification document](pubapis_openapis_quickstart_stoplight.html), or to code it manually, see the [OpenAPI tutorial using Swagger Editor and Swagger UI -- overview](pubapis_openapi_tutorial_overview.html).

 * TOC
 {:toc}